 There are other issues that, should they occur, would introduce a potential bias into the rental equivalence measure.
 For example, should the government introduce rental controls, rental equivalence may no longer be an appropriate measure for OOH costs, although it is thought that this is unlikely to happen.
 Government policy to increase home ownership may cause the rental sample to fall, although this would be balanced against the fall in home ownership seen since the economic downturn in 2008.
 Finally, should the administrative requirements for housing benefit change, the data may no longer need to be collected.
 SLAs are in place to ensure that we will be notified in advance of any such changes, allowing us to plan accordingly.

-As the intended headline measure of consumer price inflation, CPIH is an important and potentially influential statistic.
+As the lead measure of consumer price inflation, CPIH is an important and potentially influential statistic.
 We are committed to maintaining the quality of the index, as well as continuing its ongoing programme of development for the index, and monitoring the index’s behaviour over time.
 This will include:

 - a comparison of the rental equivalence measure with other measures of OOH, which will be published in the quarterly article Understanding the different approaches of measuring owner occupiers’ housing costs, and will allow us to assess the performance of the measure over time